oliviascarfone/Cat-Lawn-App/README.md

 - You can reload the game by opening the application.
 The default mode is to load an older game.
 You can create a new game by clicking the 'New game' button in the Options tab

+#Phase 4

+-Gui has poor cohesion, will work to separate into different classes